SodaqMoja/HardwareMoja/README.md

-# SODAQ Mbili: Platform files for Arduino to run on ATmega328P
+# SODAQ Moja: Platform files for Arduino to run on ATmega328P

 ## What is it?